The Town Hall (New York City): Memorials and commencements

 In 1929, the American Civil Liberties Union booked Town Hall for a memorial service for anarchists Sacco and Vanzetti after the memorial was rejected by venues in Boston.
 The actor John Drew was memorialized in 1932, as was Jane Addams in 1935.
 The short film St. Louis Blues premiered at Town Hall during a memorial for blues singer Bessie Smith on January 1, 1948.

 Town Hall has also hosted commencements from schools and colleges.
 In the venue's early years, those included local institutions such as the School for Printing Pressmen and the Mechanics Institute, De La Salle Institute, and Calhoun School.
 Commencements continued through the late 20th century, such as those for the City University of New York's Graduate Center in the 1990s.
 The Community Church of New York started using Town Hall as a house of worship in 1933, when the church's old building was demolished.
 The church relocated in 1948 to 35th Street.

-Peter Schickele, who gave his first concert at Town Hall in 1965, gave a 50th anniversary concert there in 2015.

 Management and operations

 Town Hall is managed by the Town Hall Foundation, Inc. The foundation was formed in 1973 as a fundraising arm of the Town Hall at New York University and took over the operation in 1979.

 The Town Hall Foundation offers free morning performances to public school students.
 It also features programming in alliance with Theatreworks USA as part of its Arts in Education program.
-The Hall's tradition of jazz programming continues with the Not Just Jazz series of concerts, which also features poetry, film and dance.
-Past participants in the series include The Art Ensemble of Chicago, the Lounge Lizards, Cassandra Wilson, Meredith Monk, and Allen Ginsberg.
+Since 1988, Town Hall has offered jazz programming with the Not Just Jazz series of concerts.
+In addition, in 2019, the foundation established the Lena Horne Prize for Artists Creating Social Impact, which is distributed annually to socially active artists and performers.